Articles

 This text presents an approximate solution for a nearly flat square membrane subject to a uniform transverse force per unit area.
 The total potential energy of the membrane is minimized with respect to the parameters of an assumed function for its displacements.
 This text corrects an error in the expression presented in the book Theory of Plates and Shells by Timoshenko and Woinowsky-Krieger (1959) and also in the book Tension Structures by Leonard (1988), extending the analytical solution for any value of the Poisson ratio.
 Comparing the analytic solution with the solution from ANSYS shows reasonable agreement.

-Stability and mechanism order of isotropic prestressed surfaces, B Maurin, R Motro, International Journal of Solids and Structures, Volume 41, Issues 9-10, 2004.
+Stability and mechanism order of isotropic prestressed surfaces, B Maurin, R Motro, International Journal of Solids and Structures, Vol 41, # 9-10, 2004.

 The surface stress density method has been proposed as an effective form-finding tool for the design of fabric membranes.
 It enables tensile shapes to be determined by considering the isotropic prestress tensors in the membrane.
 The first objective of this paper is to demonstrate that the forms calculated in accordance with this mechanical property are stable.
 The second is to calculate their mechanism order.
 The approach is based on an energy criterion, pointed out by writing out the potential strain energy of the system and by using Lejeune-Dirichlet's theorem.

-A class of orthotropic and transversely isotropic hyperelastic constitutive models based on a polyconvex strain energy function, M Itskov, N Aksel, International Journal of Solids and Structures, Volume 41, Issue 14, 2004.
+A class of orthotropic and transversely isotropic hyperelastic constitutive models based on a polyconvex strain energy function, M Itskov, N Aksel, International Journal of Solids and Structures, Vol 41, # 14, 2004.

 In the present paper we propose a set of orthotropic and transversely isotropic strain energy functions that (a) are polyconvex, (b) are proved to be coercive and (c) satisfy a priori the condition of the stress-free natural state.
 These conditions ensure the existence of the global minimizer of the total elastic energy and for this reason are very important in the context of a boundary value problem.
 The proposed hyperelastic model is represented by a power series with an arbitrary number of terms and corresponding material constants.